SimFerrer/demande-formation/README.md

-# Skeleton (Last updated 26/11/2024)
+# Request Formation (Last updated 05/12/2024)

-The goal of this project is to provide a "skeleton" for building Angular applications that integrate Firebase authentication.
-This project serves as a starting point for developing other Angular applications that require a secure authentication system, without having to rebuild this functionality each time.
+The goal of this project is to provide a platform for managing and tracking training requests, with the ability to add new requests.
+The application integrates Firebase authentication to ensure secure user access.
+Users can authenticate using Firebase, and their roles and permissions are managed to allow authorized access to specific functionalities.
+This project serves as a starting point for building Angular applications that require secure user authentication, along with the ability to handle training requests and manage them effectively.

 ## Features